lc00/wiki-experiment/Authentic-Leadership.md

 Facts ---> Thoughts (Beliefs, could be wrong) ---> Emotions (Never wrong)

 Choose to build a new neural pathway.
 What's another possible reality?
 Then replace the original thought with the new one.
+Beliefs are filters for new facts.

+Get bigger than emotions- go from "I am angry" to "I am feeling angry."

 What's my current story?